Key takeaways

 - You’ll meet with a credit counselor who will review your financial situation.

-- The counselor will negotiate with your creditors to reduce interest rates and fees.
+- The counselor will negotiate with your creditors to reduce interest rates and fees on your behalf.

-- The credit counselor will set up a more manageable repayment schedule.
+- The credit counselor will set up a more affordable repayment schedule.

 - You’ll then make a single monthly payment to the agency, which will disburse the funds to your creditors.

-This strategy is best for those who can afford the monthly payments, don’t want to apply for a consolidation loan, and need a little guidance.
+This strategy is best for those who can afford the monthly payments, don’t want to apply for a consolidation loan, and need a little guidance and support.

 Debt settlement

-Debt settlement is a more aggressive approach to debt relief and involves negotiating with your creditors to settle your debt for less than you owe.
-This can be done on your own or through a debt settlement company.
-The goal is to pay a lump sum, less than the total balance, to settle the debt entirely.
+Debt settlement is a more aggressive approach to debt relief.
+It involves negotiating with your creditors to accept a lump sum payment that is less than you owe.
+The creditors then forgive the remaining debt.
+You can negotiate a settlement on your own or through a debt settlement company, like National Debt Relief.

 Once an agreement is reached, you pay the settled amount in a lump sum, and the creditor will forgive the remaining balance.
 A mark will be added to your credit report, noting that the account was ‘settled.’
 This note will remain on your report for seven years and will hurt your credit score.

 Debt settlement is not free if you work with a company.
-Most companies charge 15% to 25% of the original balance for their services.
+Most companies charge 15% to 25% of the balance for their services.
 They will only take payment after an agreement is reached.
-Plus, you may owe taxes on the settled debt as the IRS considers it income.
+Additionally, you may owe taxes on the settled debt, as the IRS considers it taxable income.

-This option is best suited for those who are already behind on payments and have exhausted other options.
+Is debt settlement worth it?
+It can be worth the risks for individuals who are already behind on payments and have exhausted other options.
 It is generally considered the last step before bankruptcy.

 Considering bankruptcy?